Family, Heartbreak

 There is fairly universal agreement that these three factors — health, environment, and history — set the conditions for suicidal behavior.

-But, then, what are the specific warning signs that your loved one might be in trouble?
+Here are three specific warning signs that your loved one might be considering suicide — or is at risk:

 Watch for expressions of hopelessness–that life is not worth living, that their pain is unbearable, and that they feel trapped or like a burden.

-Suicidal people tend to display a wide array of emotion from depression and despair to anger and rage.
+Suicidal people tend to display a wide array of emotions from depression and despair to anger and rage.
 Watch for unexplained mood swings or a general worsening of mood.

-In light of the death of Kate Spade, I hope that we can all become more aware of the signs that our loved ones are in trouble.
-The American Foundation for Suicide Prevention tell us that suicide is the 10th leading cause of death in the U.S. and that for every suicide there are 25 attempts.
+I hope that we can all become more aware of the signs that our loved ones are in trouble.
+The American Foundation for Suicide Prevention tells us that suicide is the 10th leading cause of death in the U.S. and that for every suicide there are 25 attempts.

 If you are concerned about someone, contact a mental health professional or get them to a nearby treatment center or hospital emergency room.
-If you are having suicidal thoughts yourself, call one of the many Suicide Prevention Hotlines.
-There are trained professionals standing by to talk to you.
-REMEMBER: there is no stigma in asking for help.
+If you are having suicidal thoughts yourself, contact the Suicide & Crisis Lifeline at 988.
+There are trained, caring professionals ready to help.

-Mary Kay Cocharo is a licensed Marriage and Family Therapist in private practice in West Los Angeles, California.
-For more information, visit her website.
+Mary Kay Cocharo is a licensed marriage and family therapist in private practice in West Los Angeles, California.